eitsupi/smvr/tests/testthat/_snaps/pre_release_ids.md

       pre_release_ids("alpha", "", "1", "", "")
     Condition
       Error in `pre_release_ids()`:
       !
-All ids after the first empty must also be empty (row 1: alpha, , 1, , )
+All ids after the first empty must also be empty. x Problematic index: 1

 # cast from/to character